vaginessa/dns-wiki/TCP-security.md

 * Man-in-the-Middle Attacks
 * ....
 Authentication and encryption problems due lack of protocol itself.

-A very good explanation of all the attacks listed above are on [Peters Smith fantastic article](http://linuxbox.co.uk/linux-network-security/) about common Linux security.
+A very good explanation of all the attacks listed above are on [Peters Smith fantastic article/book](http://linuxbox.co.uk/linux-network-security/) about common Linux security.
+It's highly recommend to read it, since it's very detailed and good to understand.

 Requirements
 ------------

-As described over [here](http://www.iana.org/assignments/iana-ipv4-special-registry/iana-ipv4-special-registry.xhtml) this should be blacklisted by default for any vulnerability scanner (and only for them).
+As described over [here](http://www.iana.org/assignments/iana-ipv4-special-registry/iana-ipv4-special-registry.xhtml) the following stuff should be blacklisted by default for any vulnerability scanner (and only for them).
+These is necessary if you scan your network security against known port scanners like _Nmap_ to get an better result, since it may can display stuff which more confuse you as this shows useful stuff.

 | Address | RFC | Description |
 | :--- | :--: | ---: |